3c23/admmo/README.md

 Running the code requires a few steps depending on the RQs.
 For all those steps, both the jars files in the `library` folders need to be imported and compiled together.
 There are a few variables that need to change in the `AutoRun.java` class (which is the main class to run the experiments):

 * The variable `weights` indicates which is the target performance objective for the single objective optimizer, 1.0-0.0 means the first objective while 0.0-1.0 means the second objective.
-* The variable `single_algs` controls which single objective optimizer to run: irace, ga, or rs.
+* The variable `single_algs` controls which single objective optimizer to run: irace, ga, paramils, or rs.
 * The variable `benchmark` describes which system to run, currently, it can take the following values:
   * mariadb
   * storm